ucsdlib/mapathon2024/README.md

 Let's see which UC campus can make the most contributions.

-The project we will be mapping will be shared closer to UC GIS Week.
+This year we will be mapping [Project #18028: Buildings in Sokoto State, Nigeria](https://tasks.hotosm.org/projects/18028.)

 # Map-a-thon Toolkit #
 ## What to do before the Map-a-thon